 Switch over to Feature Contributions page to see the extension’s additions to Visual Studio Code such as settings, commands, and keyboard shortcuts:

 The last page, Changelog represents extension repository CHANGELOG AKA release notes.
-This page describes features, enhancements, and changes made to ApexSQL Database Power Tools for VS Code:
+This page describes features, enhancements, and changes made to the VS Code extension:

-Back to the installation, to add the extension to Visual Studio Code, simply click the Install button right below the five-star rating and download count in Extensions view.
+Back to the installation, to add the VS Code extension to host application, simply click the Install button right below the five-star rating and download count in Extensions view.
 Once the installation is complete, an information message will be shown in the lower right corner:

 When installed, there will be a new ApexSQL extension icon in the Activity Bar at the bottom: